 (2) In complying with subsection (1) the board is to have regard to the principles set out in section 8 of the Public Sector Management Act 1994.

-(3) Section 10(5) is not affected by the requirements of subsection (2).
+(3) An instrument issued under subsection (1) may be expressed to apply to the chief executive officer of the Authority as if the chief executive officer were a member of staff.

+(3A) If an instrument issued under subsection (1) applies to the chief executive officer of the Authority, subsection (2) does not affect the operation of the GTE Act section 37(5).

 (4) The Public Sector Commissioner may at any time recommend to the board any amendment that the Commissioner thinks should be made to an instrument issued under this section.